soumyajiitdas/YatraMate-VehicleRentalSystem/README.md

 Refer to the backend `routes` directory for detailed endpoint definitions.

-## Contributing
+## 🤝 Contributing

 Contributions are welcome!
-Please fork the repository and submit pull requests.
+If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request.

+Please read our [CONTRIBUTING.md](CONTRIBUTING.md) file for more details on how to contribute to this project.

-## License
+## 📝 License

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.

-## Acknowledgements
+## 🙏 Acknowledgements

 We would like to express our sincere gratitude to our project guide, Professor Tanmoy Bera Sir, for his invaluable guidance and insightful ideas throughout the development of this MERN stack final year project.